STF1998/Desk20/report/systemImplementation.md

 # Stack Architecture

 Our team decided to use MEAN stack for developing this project.
 MEAN stands for MongoDB, Express, Angular, and Node.js.
 Even though the stack consists of multiple technologies, all of them are based on one coding language, which is JavaScript.
-The roles of each technology are:
+The roles of each technology is:

--	MongoDB: database solution
+-	MongoDB: Database solution
 -	Express: NodeJS framework to simplify http request and response
 -	Angular: Front-end browser-side framework
 -	Node.js: Runtime server-side code

-Below is a diagram on how the each of the technologies interacts with one another within the stack.
+Below is a diagram displaying how each of the technologies within the stack interact:

 <p align="center">
 <img src="../report/Images/pathwayStack.png" width=75%>